StanleyGY/React-Native-Popover-Menu/README.md

 # React Native Popover Menu

 ## Introduction
-`React-Native-Popover-Menu` is a component offered as a work-around for a known issue on Android.
-Please refer to the `How it works` section if you expect to have a better understanding of the background.
+`React-Native-Popover-Menu` is a very simple component to use without adding any native dependencies.
+See more details on the background on *How it works* section.

 ## Demo